puppetlabs/puppet-docs/source/puppet/3/reference/lang_relationships.markdown

 A notification relationship does the same, but **also** sends the latter resource a **refresh event** if Puppet [changes the first resource's state][event].
 A refresh event causes the recipient to refresh itself.

+If a resource receives multiple refresh events, they will be combined and the resource will only refresh once.

 ### Refreshing

 Only certain resource types can refresh themselves.
 Of the built-in types, these are [service][], [mount][], and [exec][].